jayel888/2024-apr-std-portfolio/README.md

 ### Footer
 The footer component has social media links and the information of the company such as the contact number and the address

+## Pages

+### Home
+The home page displays and image and just some random text for now

+## Services
+The services page shows the services provided by the company with an image and the title of